Approved by the President

 - Continuing students receiving awards much meet academic eligibility for the specific scholarship at the end of each academic semester.

-- Recipients must agree to release identity and descriptive information for use in college publications and news releases.
+- Recipients must agree to release identity and descriptive information for use in university publications and news releases.

 - Many scholarship awards are based on financial need, which is defined by FAFSA data for the appropriate year.
 Priority consideration for new awards is for FAFSA filing dates prior to March 1.
 Many scholarships, even those not based on need, are selected from FAFSA applicants with priority to applicants with FAFSA filing dates prior to March 1 of the award year.